 The Pyle Wireless System has sold decent volume and many users thought it performed reasonably well.

 Some said they thought this was an amazing piece of gear and among the best in ear headphones for musicians around.
 Others commented on the benefits to their hearing, as they could now control the volume on stage.
-Others said that they preferred the in ears to stage floor monitors.
-Other user recommended this monitor system to anyone that was looking for quality monitoring equipment.
+Others said that they preferred the ear buds to stage floor monitors.
+Other user recommended this monitor system to anyone that was looking for ear monitoring equipment with great sound quality.

 Others commented on the number of channels available and the value for money this product offers.